 Conflict intensity

 Given the economy’s reliance on the hydrocarbon sector and the limits of those natural resources, there is a consensus among Qatar’s ruling elite that the country needs a long-term strategy.
-In recent years, this need has gained urgency following the hydrocarbon price shock and the blockade, which drove home the need for greater economic autonomy and diversification.
-Qatar National Vision 2030 enshrines such long-term strategic priorities, including building a knowledge-based society, a world-class health care system and Qatarization.
-The pandemic may have delayed some of these priorities but has not eradicated them.
-Diversification, in terms of creating a knowledge-based economy, is its core aim and has received even greater urgency in the shorter-term five-year plans (the most recent being the NDS 2018 – 2022).
-Qatari authorities, especially the emir, have sought to strike a balance between modernity and tradition.
-Yet, the government’s long-term strategic aims do not include a transformation toward democracy.
+The crises of the previous decade underscored the need for greater economic autonomy and diversification.
+The Qatar National Vision 2030 agenda enshrines such long-term strategic priorities, including building a knowledge-based society, creating a world-class health care system and engaging in further “Qatarization.”
+Priorities have shifted due to political and economic pressures, but have remained intact.
+Diversification away from overreliance on hydrocarbon revenue and foreign workers is a core aim and has received even greater urgency in the shorter-term five-year plans, including the third and last NDS (2024 – 2030).

 Prioritization